marksmango-0/Stardew-Mod-Recommendations/README.md

 My list of mods plus a few alternatives based on personal taste

 ## Core mods and Frameworks
-+	SMAPI 3.8.3	Pathoschild
++	SMAPI - Needed to run mods
-+ Console Commands 3.8.3	SMAPI	no errors
++ Console Commands - Included in smapi
-+ Save Backup 3.8.3	SMAPI	no errors
++ Save Backup - Included with smapi

-+ Content Patcher 1.19.3
++ [Content Patcher]() - framework for replacing game assets

-+	Json Assets 1.7.3
++	Json Assets - framework for adding new items to the game

-+	Farm Type Manager 1.13.1
++	Farm Type Manager - framework for adding objects to farm maps

-+ SpaceCore 1.5.2	spacechase0	no errors
++ SpaceCore - framework for other mods

-+	Expanded Preconditions Utility 1.0.1	Cherry	no errors
++	[Expanded Preconditions Utility](https://www.nexusmods.com/stardewvalley/mods/6529) - allows mods to use game conditions
-+	Mail Framework Mod 1.8.0
++	Mail Framework Mod - allows mods to send mail
 +	ImagEd 1.1.0	Candidus42	no errors
 + PyTK 1.21.0	Platonymous	no errors
 + Quest Framework 1.2.1